Ford Duratec V6 engine: 3.4 L SHO V8

 Ford's 3.4 L SHO V8 is related to the 2.5 L Duratec V6.
 Each cylinder uses the same bore and stroke as the 2.5 L, but this engine was never officially referred to with the Duratec name.

 5.9 L V12

 Ford's 5.9 L V12 version of its Duratec engine is used in the present Aston Martin lineup.
 It is best thought of as two 2967 cc Duratec V6s mated end to end, albeit with slightly larger main journals.
-The engine has also received extensive crankshaft modifications, giving the engine uneven firing intervals.
 The regular Aston Martin V12 uses roller rockers (RFF), and was designed by Ford and Cosworth.
 Cosworth assembled the V12 engines for a year before Aston Martin took over production.
 However, Cosworth still casts the heads and blocks.
 The variant used in the Aston Martin One-77 uses (DLC coated) DAMB cam followers like the later Duratec engines, and is built by Cosworth.